SciYu/Inner-Product-Estimation/README.md

 |Calibration/                   - Baselines of similarity calibration
    ./calibrate_dmc.m            - DMC calibration method
-   ./calibrate_smc.m            - SMC calibration method
-   ./calibrate_svc.m            - SVC calibration method
+   ./calibrate_smc.m            - SMC calibration method (see Algorithm 2 in the reference) ./calibrate_svc.m            - SVC calibration method (see Algorithm 2 in the reference)

 |Our_method/                    - Our proposed eigenvalue correction algorithms
    ./correct_ec_iid.m           - Eigenvalue correction for i.i.d. data (see Algorithm 1 in Section 3.3)